-Procedures for Wednesday Detention
+Procedures for After-School Detention

 - 1. Forms will be sent home with the student. - 2.
 Transportation from detention will be the responsibility of the parent. - 3.
 Report no later than 3:20 p.m.
-Students who are tardy will not receive credit for serving Wednesday Detention.

-- 4. Bring proper supplies for class. - 5.
+Students who are tardy will not receive credit for serving Detention. - 4.
+Bring proper supplies for class. - 5.
 Be prepared to work the entire time. - 6.
 No talking, sleeping, or moving from seat to seat. - 7.
-Failure to serve detention will result in assignment of two (2) blocks of in-school detention.
+Failure to serve detention will result in assignment of two (2) days of after-school detention, or placement in ISS - 8.
+Students must be picked up by 4:00 p.m.; failure to do so may result in requirement of parent conference before student is allowed to return to class.